skellis46/embodied-camera/embodied-camera-application-proposal.md

 1. capture ethnographic data from movement specialists that create a vocabulary exploring how it feels to use a smartphone
 2. survey current sociological (and HCI?) literature that examines experiences of smartphone use

-_RQ2 Limits and affordances:_
+_RQ2 Limits and adaptation:_

-3. create a series of artistic research practices that use the smartphone and its camera to explore and test bodily-sensorial limits and affordances
-4. create audio-visual documentation of these practice-based practices and share online
-5. develop reflective-analytical document that describes the physical experiences (limits and affordances) generated in the practices

-_RQ3 Adaptation and Generation:_

-6. generate a series of artistic research somatic practices that sensitise our bodies to the smartphone
+3. generate a series of artistic research somatic practices that sensitise our bodies to the smartphone
-7. create a set of body-based somatic 'activities' that up-end our moving and bodily relationship to the smartphone
+4. create a set of body-based somatic 'activities' that up-end our moving and bodily relationship to the smartphone
-8. create edited audio-visual documentation of these practice-based experiments and share online
+5. create edited audio-visual documentation of these practice-based experiments and share online
-9. develop reflective-analytical document that describes the effects of the experimental somatic practices on our corporeal relationship to the smartphone
+6. develop reflective-analytical document that describes the effects of the experimental somatic practices on our corporeal relationship to the smartphone

-_RQ4 Non-visual senses:_
+_RQ4 Senses and communication:_

-10. examine current cross-disciplinary scholarship (anthropology, sociology, psychology, somatic practices, visual culture) to reveal key ideas at the intersection of oculo-centric habitus, photo-visual culture, and non-visual senses (haptic, kinesthetic, proprioceptive, aural)
+7. examine current cross-disciplinary scholarship (anthropology, sociology, psychology, somatic practices, visual culture) to reveal key ideas at the intersection of oculo-centric habitus, photo-visual culture, and non-visual senses (haptic, kinesthetic, proprioceptive, aural)
-11. generate a set of artistic research experiments that explore the tension between sensate strategies (e.g. body-based or 'felt' movement practices) and the hyper-visuality of smartphones
+8. generate a set of artistic research experiments that explore the tension between sensate strategies (e.g. body-based or 'felt' movement practices) and the hyper-visuality of smartphones
-12. create edited audio-visual documentation of these practice-based experiments and share online
+9. create edited audio-visual documentation of these practice-based experiments and share online
-13. develop reflective-analytical document that explores the intersection of non-visual (corporeal) senses and hyper-visuality
+10. develop reflective-analytical document that explores the intersection of non-visual (corporeal) senses and hyper-visuality

 #### significance

+We are being changed by smartphones.
+The dance scholar Ann Cooper-Albright describes how students in her class tell her so regularly "how wonderful it feels to 'be in my body three times a week,'" that she has been "forced to confront the obvious question: where are they the rest of the time?"[@cooper_albright_how_2019 p.62] This discrepancy or rupture between attention, senses, the body and digital experience is at the heart of _Moving Camera Bodies_.
+The research matters because it is a radically experimental -- and indeed speculative -- approach to investigating how to change and expand the way the human body is in relationship to technologies.
+By drawing together

 Where are we when we are in screen-time, and where else might we be while using smartphones?
 Experientially led.